Cenult/QChat/README.md

 ![QChat Logo](./frontend/public/favicon.ico)

-QChat is a real-time messaging service prototype developed by Sarthak Choudhary for the internship opportunity with I'mbesideyou.
+QChat is a real-time messaging service prototype developed by Sarthak Choudhary.
 It aims to provide users with a user-friendly interface for real-time messaging and group chat functionality.

 **College:** IIT Goa
 **Department:** B.Tech in Computer Science and Engineering